 Avoid describing weaknesses as areas of failure; instead, describe them as things that you’re currently working to improve.

 Be positive!
 Remember, your goal is to convince the hiring manager that you’re the right person for the job.
 That won’t happen if you linger on your shortcomings or describe yourself in terms that place you in a negative light.

-At the end of the day, it is critical to recognize that the key strengths you list on your resume can be every bit as important for determining the outcome of your job search effort as anything you include about prior work history and education.
+At the end of the day, it is critical to recognize that the key strengths you put on your resume can be every bit as important for determining the outcome of your job search effort as anything you include about your prior work history and education.
 Employers want to know what they might be getting for their money, so play to your strengths and let them see that you’re the perfect candidate for the job!

 Are you struggling to decide which strengths to put on your resume?
 Get your free resume review from our team of resume experts today to ensure that you have the job search tools you need to land more interviews.